 The Consortium Assembly is including at least one representative from each consortium member, and meet once a year.

-The Steering Committee is composed of the Coordinator, Patricia Londono-Hayes (Sanofi), Managing Entity Coordinator, Donata Medaglini (SVA), Scientific Coordinator, Emanuele Montomoli (UNISI) and WP leaders and co-leaders (see below) as well as a representative of IMI as observer (non-voting) member.
+The Steering Committee is composed of the Coordinator, Martina Ochs (Sanofi) that replaced Patricia Londono-Hayes (Sanofi) from June 2021, Managing Entity Coordinator, Donata Medaglini (SVA), Scientific Coordinator, Emanuele Montomoli (UNISI) and WP leaders and co-leaders (see below) as well as a representative of IMI as observer (non-voting) member.
 The primary function of the Steering Committee is reviewing and acting on any significant issues involving the scope or budget of the project.

-- WP3 (Hanna Sediri, Ralf Wagner, Damien Friel)
+- WP3 (Hanna Sediri, Ralf Wagner, Sophie Germain)

 - WP5 (Donata Medaglini, Patricia Londono-Hayes)